Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

     - **Game Engine**: Grants access to the user's game state data after successful validation.
     - **Payment**: Confirms user’s purchase status via the Payment Interface.
   - **External**:
-    - **OAuth**: Supabase will uses OAuth to exchange the authorization code for an access token.
-Which will be used for validating whether user has access.
-    - **Supabase**: Checks access tokens and allows the backend to retrieve user data.
+    - **Supabase**: Checks access tokens stored in the Supabase database and allows the backend to retrieve user data.

 - **Rationale**: The User Authentication & Authorization Interface ensures secure user access and handles user login via OAuth or email/password, depending on user choice.
-With Supabase managing both OAuth and database storage, there is no need for a separate internal user authentication system, simplifying both the user login and data retrieval process.
-This interface will be fairly simple and just check that supabase has authenticated a user before granting access to user data.
+With Supabase managing both OAuth and database storage, there is no need for a separate internal user authentication system, simplifying the user login and data retrieval process.
+This interface will be fairly simple and just check that our Supabase database has authenticated a user before granting access to user data.

 ---

 #### ii. **Game Engine (Story Generation & Game Logic) Interface**

-- **Purpose**: Powers dynamic story generation, manages game flow, player choices, and game logic.
+- **Purpose**: Powers dynamic story generation, and manages game flow, player choices, and game logic.

 - **Actions**:
-  - **Story Generation**: Requests internal AI Language Model to generate story content.
+  - **Story Generation**: Requests internal AI-Language Model to generate story content.
   - **Handle Player Actions**: Processes player choices (e.g., collecting items, battling bosses).
-  - **Card & Buff Management**: Manages cards and buffs during in-game interactions.(card Management interface is responsible for updating,creating, and returning card actions.
-Game engine interface is responsible for applying the effects in game and to the client)
+  - **Card & Buff Management**: Manages cards and buffs during in-game interactions.
+(The card Management interface is responsible for updating, creating, and returning card actions.
+The game engine interface is responsible for applying the effects in-game and to the client)
   - **Boss Battle Simulation**: Executes logic for combat and progression.

 - **Communication with Other Interfaces**:
   - **Internal**:
     - **Card Management**: Gives card details to card management for creating new cards based on player actions.
-Card managment will send back card details and actions.
+Card management will send back card details and actions.
     - **Database**: Saves player’s progress and updates inventory during interactions.
     - **AI Image Interface**: Requests images for game content like boss fights.
     - **AI-Language Model Interface**: Generates story updates based on player input.